Planning a Christmas Movie Night:

 Favorite family films, plus activities and snacks to round out your Family Movie Night!

 I‘ve been trying to introduce Joss to some Christmas classic this year.
 Movie nights are just what I need in 2020.
-So I thought it would be fun to think of some movie + activity pairings for some of our favorites!
+So I thought it would be fun to think of some movie + activity pairings for some of our favorites, to help you plan your next Christmas movie night!
 Kristi Roe Owen already did this, pairing geeky holiday TV specials with required snacks.
 So definitely check her post out if you’re looking for some more options!

 What’s your favorite Christmas movie?
 Let me know in the comments!